rzayevan/resttest/README.md

 It wasn't clear in the instructions how different error scenarios should be handled.
 To mitigate this, the following assumptions have been made:
 - The API does not contain corrupt data
 - The API is responsible for setting the correct upper limit for amounts

+## Trade-offs and Limitations
+- There isn't official support for older node versions since it hasn't been tested
+- An additional API call is made at the start to fetch total transaction count.
+This call has been kept for readability purposes since it makes it easier to understand the code